timeatlaslabs/.github/profile/README.md

 # Who are we?

-We are a finnish startup,
+We are a Finnish startup,

 # What are we working on?